-Since the early 2000s, dental researchers and educators have touted the benefits of teledentistry, especially for reaching rural populations, helping to plan treatments for busy people, and for determining when an office visit is necessary.
-An article in the September edition of Diabetes and Metabolic Syndrome highlights the ways that teledentistry has been used to reach vulnerable populations during the global pandemic, and how the benefits of teledentistry may make it more popular in the future, even as the world returns to normal.
+Since the early 2000s, dental researchers and educators have touted the benefits of teledentistry, especially for reaching rural populations, helping to plan treatments for busy people, and determining when an office visit is necessary.
+An article in the September edition of Diabetes and Metabolic Syndrome highlights how teledentistry has been used to reach vulnerable populations during the global pandemic, and how the benefits of teledentistry may make it more popular in the future, even as the world returns to normal.

 Before the pandemic, many dentists would take their teams into the nursing home on a regular basis to provide care.
 However, COVID-19 means that outside visitors and medical teams are limited.
 After all, a single case of COVID-19 in a nursing home can quickly lead to a major outbreak and many deaths.
 How, then, can we ensure that these patients receive proper, and often life-saving, dental care?

 A 2017 study published in The Journal of the American Medical Directors Association found that having nursing home staff take digital images that were then shared with a dentist produced the same level of diagnosis and care as having the dentist examine and screen patients in person.
 In the current crisis, nursing home employees could take the images, and then only patients who actually needed dental care would have to risk exposure to dental teams, either in the office or in the nursing home.
 Teledentistry examinations can decrease the chances that our most vulnerable patients will be exposed to COVID-19 during dental care.